ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - ✏️ **Easy Editing** - Modify existing notes with a simple interface
 - 🗑️ **Note Management** - Delete individual notes or clear all notes
 - ↩️ **Undo Delete** - Restore recently deleted notes
-- 💾 **Simple Backup** - Create backups of your notes collection with a single command
+- 💾 **Simple Backup** - Create backups of your notes collection and view them in File Explorer
 - 📋 **Clipboard Integration** - Copy notes to clipboard with a single click
 - 🌓 **Theme Support** - Works with both light and dark PowerToys themes
 - ⏱️ **Timestamp Recording** - Each note is saved with a timestamp for easy reference